lagraham337/SummaryApp/OCR_micros/README.md

 <li>pillow</li></ul>

 Tesseract is an open source text recognition (ORC) engine commonly used to extract text from images.
-To install Tesseract being by identifying the correct <a href='https://tesseract-ocr.github.io/tessdoc/Installation.html'>installer</a> for your operating system.
+To install Tesseract begin by identifying the correct <a href='https://tesseract-ocr.github.io/tessdoc/Installation.html'>installer</a> for your operating system.

+Ubuntu
+You can install Tesseract and its developer tools on Ubuntu by simply running:
+'''

+sudo apt install tesseract-ocr sudo apt install libtesseract-dev

+'''